 FIFA says tear gas could stop World Cup matches

-RIO DE JANEIRO (AP) -FIFA says World Cup matches in Brazil next year will be stopped if tear gas from protests outside stadiums affects players.
+RIO DE JANEIRO (AP) - World Cup matches in Brazil next year will be stopped if tear gas from protests outside stadiums affects players.

-The Confederations Cup has witnessed clashes between anti-government protesters and police outside some stadiums.
+The Confederations Cup, which serves as a test event for the 2014 World Cup, witnessed clashes between anti-government protesters and police outside some stadiums.